nathanlyons/sensitivity_analysis_clinic_CSDMS_2019/README.md

 ```
 The environment `sa-clinic` should be in the list of environments.

-Once the environment is installed, **always make sure that the sa-clinic environment is activated** before doing work for this clinic.
+**Your computer is now ready for the clinic.
+See you there.**

+### About conda environments

+Anaconda allows you to have different environments installed on your computer to access different versions of `Python` and different libraries.
+Sometimes libraries conflict which causes errors and packages not to work.

+For more information about conda environments check out the <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html" target="_blank">conda documentation</a>.

 ## Manage Your Conda Environment

+**Always make sure that the sa-clinic environment is activated** before doing work for this clinic.

 You can have different `Python` environments on your computer.
 Anaconda allows you to easily jump between environments using a set of commands that you run in your terminal.